-Let's Talk About Mobile Addiction Due To Social Media, Gaming, Watching Videos, Shopping And How You Can Reduce it.
+Let’s Talk About Phone Addiction Due To Social Media, Gaming, Watching Videos, Shopping And How You Can Reduce it and improve productivity.

-One topic which would never run out of arguments in a modern-day debate is whether “Mobile use is a boon or bane.”
+One topic which would never run out of arguments in a modern-day debate is whether “Mobile Phone use is a boon or bane.”

 Undoubtedly, mobiles are excellent tools to get things done, but unfortunately, the temptation to waste time and spend hours on non-essential things is ruining many lives.

-Moreover, access to cheap data from Telecom operators is driving the digital revolution in India/other countries but at the same time, it is alarmingly harmful to many users who find it difficult to control their urges.
+Moreover, access to cheap data from Telecom operators is driving the digital revolution in India/other countries.
+Still, at the same time, it is alarmingly harmful to many users who find it difficult to control their urges.

 If You Agree With This Article, Please share it to create awareness and Help People.